 What to measure during a May pilot

 Compare cup counts on cold-rain days versus warm afternoons—not as weather theater, but as context for ordering.
-Track milk discard alongside pours; divergence usually means refrigerator discipline or over-ordering, not employee preference.
+Track milk discard alongside pours; divergence usually means refrigerator handling or over-ordering, not employee preference.
 Line length at 9:00 still matters in towers where everyone rides the same elevator bank.

 Intern cohorts document everything.
 A break room that still shows plastic pod towers in the background of a team photo undercuts ESG messaging in the same slide deck.
-Whole-bean equipment gives facilities a daily-visible win that tastes better than the merchandiser chocolate bar nobody eats.
+Whole-bean equipment gives facilities a daily visible win that tastes better than the merchandiser chocolate bar nobody eats.

-Patty’s team handles dock and security questions on the Chicago, IL overview—use the Request a trial form after you read the break room readiness quiz.
+Patty Carroll’s team handles dock and security questions on the Chicago, IL overview—use the Request a trial form after you read the break room readiness quiz.
 Call 312-813-3088 (+13128133088) or email patty.carroll@breakcoffeeco.com for routing, dock hours, and security processes.

 Finance should see at least one weather-swing week and one intern-heavy week in trial data before they annualize spend.
 If your pilot week was accidentally the quietest week of the month, extend the conversation with facilities before you scale—Chicago May rarely repeats the same traffic pattern seven days in a row.
-Read the two week trial FAQ before you present May pilot data to leadership.

-Chicago employers do not need a louder amenity brochure—they need equipment that survives May’s indoor-outdoor swing and billing that shows adoption honestly.
 Whole-bean bars, cup-based spend, and maintenance before the drip tray becomes lore—that is how Loop break rooms keep pace with a city that still respects lake wind in the forecast.